-It has been well over a month since I have sat down to my desk (or any desk for that matter) for more than 15 minutes to complete any sort of task that would require a significant amount of time: prepare a lesson for my students, edit photos for the blog, write a post, browse with due devotion through my friends’ posts on their blogs or social media, engage, comment and share…
+It has been well over a month since I have sat down to my desk—or any desk for that matter—for more than 15 minutes to complete any sort of task that would require a significant amount of time: prepare a lesson for my students, edit photos for the blog, write a post, browse with due devotion through my friends’ posts on their blogs or social media, engage, comment and share…

 Then, last Wednesday, when I had finally decided it was high time I sat down to write a blog post on my recent experiences… boom!
 There he was again!
-“He” as in Enceladus (or Enkelados) the Giant, one of the sons of Gaia (Earth) & Uranus, buried by goddess Athena, after battle, under Mount Etna on the island of Sicily, Italy.
+“He” as in Enceladus/Enkelados the Giant, one of the sons of Gaia (Earth) & Uranus, buried by goddess Athena, after battle, under Mount Etna on the island of Sicily, Italy.
 Quoting Wikipedia on a bit of trivia → “The volcanic fires of Etna were said to be the breath of Enceladus, and its tremors to be caused by him rolling his injured side beneath the mountain… In Greece an earthquake is still often called ‘a strike of Enceladus’”.

 FYI Kefalonia had been struck 3 times these past months:

-- on Sunday January 26th [15:55 local time, 5.9 magnitude (on the Richter magnitude scale), 18 kilometers depth].
+- on Sunday January 26th [15:55 local time, a 5.9 magnitude (on the Richter magnitude scale), 18 kilometers deep].

-- after almost exactly a week, on Monday February 3rd [5:08 local time, 5.8 magnitude, 2(!!) kilometers depth]
+- after almost exactly a week, on Monday February 3rd [5:08 local time, a 5.8 magnitude, 2(!) kilometers deep]

-- finally, the latest one, on Wednesday March 5th [14:49 local time, 4.9 magnitude, 19 kilometers depth]
+- finally, the latest one, on Wednesday March 5th [14:49 local time, a 4.9 magnitude, 19 kilometers deep]

 My parents’ house, among many other, has suffered lots of damages but thank God, none were severe.
 There are, unfortunately, a million things to be done repair-wise in the following months, so that is going to be our next challenge.

-Meanwhile, there have been more than 3.000 tremors in between major events!!
+Meanwhile, there have been more than 3.000 tremors in between major events.
 Scientists say that such aftershock sequences are typical post-seismic phenomena, that are expected to go on

-Here’s a British Pathé News Special(!)
-I discovered on YouTube about the 1953 “strike of Enceladus”:
+Here’s a British Pathé News Special I discovered on YouTube about the 1953 “strike of Enceladus”: